userexperior-technologies/integration-guide/docs/android.md

 UserExperior SDK by default masks all the Edit Boxes of activities.
 If you wish to mask any other UI element in your app, you can mask it by:

--   **Using Tag **- (Use Tag method only when you don't have any other tag already applied to your UI element.)
+-   **Using Tag**- (Use Tag method only when you don't have any other tag already applied to your UI element.)

     ```
     android:tag="com.userexperior.ueSecureView"
     ```

-    Code Example: Add above tag in XML of your UI element
+    Code Example: Add the above tag in XML of your UI element

     ```
     <WebView